 THE SADNESS OF ELON MUSK

-He co-founded a software company, and then an online bank.
+Having ditched his PhD, Musk co-founded a software company, then an online bank.
 After the sale of the former and the merger of the latter, he was already a billionaire by 2002, when he founded SpaceX.
-Once Starlink starts raking in $30-$50 billion a year, it will be better funded than NASA.
-In 2008 Marvel Comics made the first of its Iron Man films; it’s widely believed that ‘Tony Stark’, the visionary tech-billionaire who transforms himself into the Iron Man, is modelled on Musk.
-In 2020, the driving force and public face of SpaceX, Neuralink, Tesla Inc. and The Boring Company (which digs tunnels) is surrounded by considerable adulation, regarded as a visionary and philanthropist.
-He gives numerous interviews, and comes across extremely well: nice guy, unassuming, modest, thoughtful, honest… and funny too, sometimes.
-There are Youtube compilations: Elon Musk’s Funniest Moments; Elon Musk, King of Sarcasm.
+In 2008 Marvel Comics made the first of its Iron Man films; it was put about that ‘Tony Stark’, the visionary tech-billionaire who transforms himself into the Iron Man, was modelled on Musk.
+By 2018, the driving force and public face of SpaceX, Starlink, Neuralink, Tesla Inc. and The Boring Company was already surrounded by considerable adulation as a visionary philanthropist.
+He came across well in interviews: nice guy, unassuming, modest, thoughtful, honest… and funny too.
+Youtube compilations proliferated: Elon Musk’s Funniest Moments; Elon Musk, King of Sarcasm.
+Elon Musk, Pumping Irony.

 ”You wouldn’t necessarily want to be me,” he tells Joe, wryly — it’s a confession; a confidence.

-Rogan has had to work hard to get him to go with the flow, and he’s broken out a nice bottle of whisky someone has given him.
-They’re on their third glass, and when Rogan sparks up a joint and passes it across to Elon, he takes it — it is legal in California, after all — sniffs it, looks at it with curiosity, and takes a token mouthful which he doesn’t inhale but blows straight out.
+Rogan has had to work quite hard to get him to go with the flow, and he’s broken out a nice bottle of whisky someone famous has given him.
+They’re on their third glass when Rogan sparks up a joint and passes it across to Elon.
+He takes it — it is legal in California, after all — sniffs it, looks at it with curiosity, and takes a token mouthful which he doesn’t inhale but blows straight out.
 Then he shrugs and shakes his head.
-Doesn’t have any effect.
+No effect.

-All in all it was completely redundant for him to have to spell out in the aftermath that he is not a pot-smoker.
-That was after the media got themselves all whipped up about it; there’d been speculation about SpaceX’s USAF contracts being affected, and Tesla stock even took a hit.
+So it was completely redundant for him to have to spell out in the aftermath that he was not a pot-smoker.
+That was after the media got all whipped up about it; there was speculation about SpaceX’s USAF contracts being affected, and Tesla stock even took a hit.
 In fact, it took only moments after his token drag for him to start receiving texts from friends saying, ‘What the fuck are you doing???’

-But Elon’s got too much on his mind to worry about that kind of nonsense.
+But Elon’s got way too much on his mind to care about that kind of nonsense.

 “I don’t think…” says Elon.
 “I don’t think you’d necessarily want to be me… I don’t think people would like it that much.”